Slay Tracks: 1933–1969: Background

 Pavement was formed in 1989 in Stockton, California, by Stephen Malkmus and Scott Kannberg.
 Malkmus and Kannberg had previously performed together in the band Bag O' Bones.
-Pavement had its start playing at open mike nights at clubs and bars.
+Pavement had its start playing at open mic nights at clubs and bars.
 The songs the band played during this time were mostly covers, although they also performed many original songs that would later be released on Slay Tracks.
 Malkmus recalls, "It was pretty reasonable to be able to make a single for $1,000, so we decided to go for it.
 We didn't have any real plans because we weren't a real band."
 Two local studios existed in Stockton, the cheaper and less professionally minded of which was Gary Young's Louder Than You Think Studio.
 The band decided to record at Young's studio due to their admiration of other local punk bands who had recorded there, including The Young Pioneers and The Authorities.
 Kannberg reportedly borrowed $800 from his father to record Slay Tracks.